Merlinantony1810/covid-19-global-insights/README.md

 - `percentpopvac`
 - `RollingCountofPeopleVaccinated`

-These views allow for easier querying of COVID-19 trends and insights for further analysis or visualization.
----

 ## 📌 Purpose
 This project provides insights into the impact of COVID-19 on a global scale, focusing on:

 - Understanding the progression and severity of the virus.